Why You're Here. Why I'm Here.

 And hey, there's good news.
 With lessons at the Gurnee Guitar Academy you'll learn a ton of songs, and you'll have videos of what you learned in your lesson ready to watch when you need them most.

 Still not sure?
-See for yourself by signing up for a FREE GUITAR LESSON including a Four Chord Starter Pack with video lessons!
+See for yourself by signing up for a TRIAL GUITAR LESSON including a Four Chord Starter Pack with video lessons!

 Some people are interested in my backstory.
 Here it is in under a minute.